Jan-3007/DSP_lab/README.md

 ## Visual Studio Code
 This project is for the Visual Studio Code IDE.
 It therefore needs to be installed.

 Official Website: https://code.visualstudio.com/

-Install on Windows using winget: `winget install --interactive Microsoft.VisualStudioCode` Install on Ubuntu using apt: `apt install vscode`